 - When a hurricane threatens the area, you will have to make the decision whether to evacuate or to ride out the storm out at home.
 If authorities recommend evacuation, you should leave.
 Their advice is based on the strength of the storm and its potential for death and destruction.

 - If you live on high ground, away from coastal beaches, you should consider staying.
 You should know the storm surge history and elevation of your area and safe routes inland.
 You should know the location of official evacuation shelters.

 - Trim dead wood from trees in your yard.
 Check for loose rain gutters and downspouts.
-And, if shutters do protect windows, stock boards to cover glass.

 - The National Weather Service advises that, in general, you should plan to leave if you live on the coast or an offshore island, if you live in a mobile home or if you live near a river or in a flood plain.